data2intelligence/FDC_treatment_profile/README.md

 Step 2: run this command.
 Input your keychain password if prompted
 ./download_treatment.py test/result.example.txt

+If you want to process all CytoSig data, we also included all result catalog files in the same folder (result.Cytokine.txt, result.Chemokine.txt, result.Growth_factor.txt, result.Inhibitory.txt)

 As the result, in the test folder, you will see two new folders:
 1, raw: raw data download from FDC server, including meta data annotation and processed expression matrices (FDC can automatically generate it from public repositories).